Claude vs Gemini: Which AI Assistant is Worth Paying For?

 For Long-Form Content and Document Analysis

 Claude's 200,000-token context window (versus Gemini's 1 million, which we'll address) actually feels more relevant in practice for most users.
 Why?
-Because Claude's interface makes it genuinely usable.
+Because Claude's interface makes it usable.
 You upload a document, Claude reads all of it, and you ask questions about it naturally.
 Gemini's 1 million tokens sound better, but it's less clear what you'd actually do with them-most interfaces don't make it easy to feed a million tokens of context into a single query.

 For journalists working with multiple source documents, researchers comparing papers, or authors editing novels, Claude's context window is sufficient and its reasoning makes it trustworthy with nuance and contradiction.